Jay Hughes – The Cycle of the Gift: Family Wealth and Wisdom

 Family office experts Timothy Lappen, Efi Avigdor, and Ken Kilroy used a life cycle approach to examine the form and function of some of the world’s largest family offices.
 They discussed the structures that family offices use, concentrating on how family offices can be built, modified, and reinvented to focus on the family’s most precious asset: the family.
 Review the recording here.

 Attracting & Retaining Non-Family Executives to a Family Business

-As family-owned businesses grow, they develop a need for non-family talent and leadership.
+As family businesses grow, they develop a need for non-family talent and leadership.
 Andreas von Specht explained some of the unique complexities non-family executives face in leading family-owned businesses.
 He also offered some strategies to attract and retain the best non-family talent to a family business.
 Click here to listen to the recording.

 Managing the Family Business Course Information Session

 Do you come from a family business?
 Do you consult with family businesses?
 Do you want to work for a family business?
 Do you want to understand how family businesses are different from the rest?
 If so, then consider enrolling in the Managing the Family Business course taught by Professor Vijay Sathe in the spring.
-In this information session, Professor Sathe highlights some of the exciting elements of this course.
+In this information session, Professor Sathe highlighted some of the exciting elements of this course.
 Get a sneak peek at what you will learn and experience here.

 Why Studying Family Business is Important for Management Scholars: The Family Capital Approach

 Dr. Gibb Dyer explained the importance of family business in the world’s economy and how strengthening an owning-family’s “family capital” can lead to positive outcomes for both the family and the business.
 He also discussed how various disciplines in academia (e.g., psychology, sociology, economics) can be used in the study of family businesses.
 Implications for both family business theory and practice were discussed, along with a brief history of the field of family business and the key issues in the field that have caught the attention of both academics and practitioners.